 Theoretical Background

 Among the numerous definitions of community, the most suitable for our purposes is that of Delanty (2012), who wrote that a community should be understood as a symbolic system.
 He described four main approaches to the concept of community in modern research.
 The first is the traditional approach, which imposes the criterion of shared space.
 In this framework, the discourse of neighborhoods, civic volunteering, community development, and the like are created.
-The second approach is the sociological, cultural, and anthropological one, which stresses cultural aspects of identity.
+The second approach is sociological, cultural, and anthropological, stressing cultural aspects of identity.
 Accordingly, community is a group identity that is defined in dialogue between the individual and the collective.
-The third approach, which is associated with postmodernism and radical democracy, studies community in terms of political awareness and collective action.
+The third approach, which is associated with postmodernism and radical democracy studies, considers community in terms of political awareness and collective action.
 The fourth and current approach emphasizes global and international networks and refers to cosmopolitan and virtual communities.

 The community studied in this research responds to all four approaches; it is virtual, but based on a shared organizational and geographical space and includes aspects of initiatives, political organizational activity, and community development.
 In the present research, we examined the interrelationships of the members of this virtual community, who all worked in the same organization.
 Based on Wenger and Wenger-Trayner (2020), we defined it as a community of practice (CoP), a group of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis.

 Research has shown that the virtual connections do not prevent social consolidation of the community.
-Blanchard and Horan (2000) found that social capital and civic engagement increase when virtual communities develop around physical communities, and when these virtual communities foster additional communities of interest.
+In fact, Blanchard and Horan (2000) found that social capital and civic engagement increase when virtual communities develop around physical communities, and when these virtual communities foster additional communities of interest.
 Communities that engage in the exchange of general community information and providing opportunities for government and political participation are communities of virtual knowledge that benefit from social capital (Benamar et al., 2017).

 Bismuth (2021), a community builder and researcher, noted that communities that develop in organizations offer many secondary benefits, such as a bond and sense of belonging to the organization among employees, creation of organizational innovation, recruitment and maintenance of employees, branding of the employer, and connections between organizational subcultures.
 This refers both to communities in which the meetings are virtual and those that are physical.
 In addition, Dei and van der Walt (2020) argued that virtual communities should be treated as highly valuable instruments for managing knowledge in organizations.
 Other researchers (McLoughlin et al., 2018; Chi et al, 2017; Burnett & Buerkle, 2006), added that CoPs have multidimensional applied value in reducing the cost, for example, of transferring information and utilizing resources in an organization.
 Social involvement and cooperation are created in CoPs by concentrating on issues that are relevant to people.
 On the organizational level, they create practices of knowledge; they can serve as a powerful component of holistic knowledge management and share balanced informal information in response to formal and business needs and demonstrate organizational value (Benamar et al., 2017; Dei & van der Walt, 2020).